Buy Inner Peace Instead Of Passive Income

 We flew to Egypt, stayed at a resort, spent time with her family, and lived it up.
 One of the best unplanned decisions we’ve made.
 None of it would’ve been possible without a savings buffer.

-If you keep cash on hand, you give yourself the chance to turn lemons into lemonade.
+Cash gives you the opportunity to turn lemons into lemonade.

 A few weeks ago, I was at my friend’s wedding.
-While hovering by the kitchen for my hundredth Swedish meatball appetizer, I started chatting with one of the groom’s impressive friends - a high-earning consultant.
+After my hundredth Swedish meatball, I started chatting with one of the groom’s friends, who owned several duplexes in Cleveland.

 I asked him, “What advice would you give someone just starting out?”